zmin-zmin/homepage/docs/admission/index.md

 ![Admission](/images/campus-3.svg)

-Welcome to apply to Some University.
+Welcome to apply to INUI Education.
 The admission brochure, program catalog, application methods, and admission status will be continuously updated on this page.

 ## Undergraduate Admission